Cherry Hill Historical Commission

 Dedicated to preserving the history of the Township, the Mayor-appointed, volunteer Commission collects, preserves and maintains archives and memorabilia and assists in identifying historical resources in Cherry Hill.
 The Cherry Hill Historical Commission also sponsors lectures and programs throughout the year, on a variety of historical topics.

 Local History Room

 Researching a paper or preparing a presentation?
 Looking for fascinating and unique resources?
 The Commission's archives include documents, images, and artifacts relative to the history, growth, and development of Cherry Hill.
 The archival material is housed in the Local History Room (Lower Level) at the Cherry Hill Public Library, 1100 Kings Highway North.
-The Local History Room is staffed by Commission members on Wednesday evenings from 7:00 – 9:00 pm (September - May).
-Appointments are also available by contacting the commission via email or by phone at 856-488-7886.
+Appointments are available by contacting the commission via email or by phone at 856-488-7886.